jeff-tch/aws-org-scan/README.md

 ## How it works

-Having an initial access to an AWS Account, this tool to try to enumerate the AWS Account to identify new roles and new AWS Accounts.
+Having an initial access to an AWS Account, this tool tries to enumerate the AWS Account to identify new roles and new AWS Accounts.

-After the discovery of potential targets, this tool will try to assume each role he acknowledges inside every account.
-If an AssumeRole succeeds, the tool will recurse to identify a new lateral movement from his new environment.
+After the discovery of potential targets, this tool will try to assume each role it acknowledges inside every account.
+If an AssumeRole succeeds, the tool will recurse to identify a new lateral movement from its new environment.

 The tool also relies on the incredible work of **[Rhino Security Labs](https://rhinosecuritylabs.com/aws/aws-privilege-escalation-methods-mitigation/)** to **identify privileges escalation paths** in every AWS account it gets into.